FAQ: Certification Renewal - Electrical FSR

 - Pay the $100 fee, subject to any subsequent fee increases

-- Declare successful completion of up to eight hours of training or Technical Safety BC online assessment
+- Provide documentation of successful completion of up to eight hours of training or Technical Safety BC online assessment

 FSRs that do not meet the renewal requirements, and subsequently fail to renew their certificate within the three years, will be required to recertify.
 They will also not be able to be named on licences or permits, submit declarations of compliance, or request inspections.

-Technical Safety BC encourages FSRs to renew their certificate of qualification between February 1, 2018 and July 31, 2019, so there is no interruption to their status of their certification.
+Processing times may vary and FSRs are encouraged to renew their certificate of qualification early so there is no interruption to their status of their certification.

-Registration for an online account is available now.
-It allows you to view all permits that you are currently named on, as the FSR.
+Registration for an online account allows you to view your certification status and all permits that you are currently named on, as the FSR.

 You can also refer a visual guide, for detailed steps to guide you through the process.